Principal Investigator

 E-mail

-If you are interested in joining the lab as a graduate student, you should apply through the Cognitive, Linguistic and Psychological Sciences Department
+If you are interested in joining the lab as a graduate student, you should apply through Berkeley’s Psychology Department

 Undergraduate Research Assistants